The Majestic Splendor of the General Sherman Sequoia

 Giant Sequoias thrive in specific climate requirements that only occur in a narrow 260-mile strip of forest on the Sierra Nevada mountains’ western slopes.
 They grow only at a particular elevation and temperature.
 Above 7,500 feet (2,290 m), it is usually too cold for the tree.
 Below 5,000 feet (1,520 m), it is too dry.
 The result is a narrow belt where the temperature and water conditions are right for these big trees – The Sequoia Belt.

-What is the size of a Giant Sequoia?
+What Are the Impressive Dimensions of a Giant Sequoia?

-The largest of the Sequoias are as tall as a 26-story building (400 feet or 122 m), and their diameters at the base can exceed three lanes of a highway.
-As they continue to grow, they produce about 40 cubic feet of wood each year, approximately equal to the volume of a 50-foot-tall tree, one foot in diameter.
+These towering trees can reach heights of 400 feet (122 m), or about 26 stories, and their diameters at the base can exceed three highway lanes.
+As they grow, they produce about 40 cubic feet of wood each year, approximately equal to the volume of a 50-foot-tall tree, one foot in diameter.

 Upon touching the beautiful red-brown trunk of the Sequoia, I was surprised to discover how soft and elastic the surface feels.
 Apparently, the bark of a Giant Sequoia measures over two feet thick at the base.
-This formidable exterior provides the Sequoias with protection from fires as it slows flames from reaching the wood inside.
+This formidable exterior protects the Sequoias from fires as it slows flames from reaching the wood inside.

-The Sequoias’ root system does not extend into the ground more than 7 feet (2 m), but sometimes a single root may grow out near the surface for as much as 200-300 feet (60-90 m) towards the water.
-Amazingly, the shallow and relatively small root system can support such vast bulk against the centuries’ storms.
+The Sequoias’ root system does not extend into the ground more than 7 feet (2 m), but sometimes a single root may grow near the surface for as much as 200-300 feet (60-90 m) toward the water.
+Amazingly, the shallow and relatively small root system can support such vast bulk against centuries of storms.

 - Fires help seeds to germinate by clearing the forest floor, and the ash fertilizes the soil

-- Heat kills insects and fungus that attack seedings
+- Heat kills insects and fungi that attack seedings

 - Once burned, an area is less flammable for several years, giving seedlings a good start